What are termites?

 Where will I find termites?

-Subterranean termites have high moisture needs and therefore feed on wood near sources of moisture or damaged by water.
-Termites move behind walls and under floors invading structural wood around windows and doors, rooflines, sinks and tubs, and near hot water pipes.
+Subterranean termites are highly reliant on moisture and therefore feed on wood that is located near sources of moisture or damaged by water.
+Termites move behind walls and under floors, invading structural wood around windows and doors, rooflines, sinks and tubs, and near hot water pipes.

 How do I get rid of termites?

-Termites are tricky to control and eliminate because of their secluded lifestyle.
+Termites are tricky to control and eliminate because they are so difficult to detect.
 The best way to protect your property from termites is to partner with a professional.
-At Overson Pest Control, we can help you to take back your property from damaging termites with the help of our effective termite treatments and over ten years of combined experience in the industry!
+At Overson Pest Control, we can help you to take back your property from wood-destroying termites with the help of our effective termite control treatments and over ten years of combined experience in the industry!

-We care about our customers and understand how stressful it is to deal with termites and other pests.
-We will act fast and work with you to solve your property’s unique pest problems.
-With our services backed by a 100% guarantee and unlimited free re-services, you can trust that we will rid your property of termites and help prevent their return.
+We care about our customers and understand how stressful it is to deal with termites and other pest problems.
+When you partner with us, we'll act fast and work with you to solve your property’s unique pest problems.
+With services backed by a 100% guarantee and unlimited free re-services, you can trust that we'll rid your property of termites and help prevent them from returning.

-To learn more about working together and implementing our quality termite control services to protect your Phoenix area residential or commercial property from Arizona termites, reach out to us today!
+To learn more about working together and implementing our termite control services for your Phoenix-area residential or commercial property from Arizona termites, reach out to us today!